-- The HCD budget is \$2,576,737 for Fiscal Year 2023. - Departmental expenditures are expected to be 48 percent (\$838,378) higher than projected Fiscal Year 2022 spending.
-The variance is due to the HCD Department adding the Code Enforcement Division, filling personnel vacancies, and increasing services in the Housing and Economic Development divisions. - Personnel spending comprises 6 percent (\$1,712,535) of the Fiscal Year 2023 Departmental budget.
-There will be three additional Department FTEs due to the inclusion of Code Enforcement.
-No new FTE positions were created. - Operating spending accounts for 33.5 percent (\$864,202) of the Fiscal Year 2023 Department budget. - Services and charges make up 26 percent (\$676,622) of the HCD Department budget and includes all contractual services and software.
-This includes funding for: - Planning Division's completion of the Public Space Management Plan and increased improvements to the City's bus shelter and bicycle network; - Economic Development support of small businesses and contracts supporting the Old Takoma Business Association, Takoma-Langley Crossroads Development Authority, Long Branch Business League, and Crossroads Community Kitchen; - Arts and Humanities lecture and film series; - Housing Division's management of rental licensing, the rent stabilization program, and the contract with Montgomery County DHCA for rental inspections services; and - Code Enforcement's inspection of commercial, residential, and vacant properties and the education of property owners and business owners of the City's laws.
+- The HCD Division's budget is \$2,526,737 in Fiscal Year 2023. - Departmental expenditures are expected to be 47 percent (\$813,378) higher in the proposed Fiscal Year 2023 budget than projected Fiscal Year 2022 spending.
+The variance is due to the HCD Department adding the Code Enforcement Division, filling personnel vacancies, and increasing services in the Housing and Economic Development divisions. - Personnel spending comprises 68 percent (\$1,712,535) of the Fiscal Year 2023 Departmental budget.
+There is no change in the number of Departmental FTEs. - Operating spending accounts for 32 percent (\$814,202) of the Fiscal Year 2023 Department budget. - Services and charges make up 23 percent (\$589,384) of the HCD Department budget and includes all contractual services and software.
+This includes funding for - Planning Division's completion of the Public Space Management Plan and increased improvements to the City's bus shelter and bicycle network; - Economic Development support of small businesses and contracts supporting the Old Takoma Business Association, Takoma-Langley Crossroads Development Authority, Long Branch Business League, and Crossroads Community Kitchen; - Arts and Humanities lecture and film series; - Housing Division's management of rental licensing, the rent stabilization program, and the contract with Montgomery County DHCA for rental inspections services; and - Code Enforcement's inspection of commercial, residential, and vacant properties and the education of property owners and business owners of the City's laws.